woodrush/lambda-8cc/README.md

 The first element ${\rm input}$ is a selector of a 2-tuple that specifies the input format.
 The second element ${\rm output}$ is a selector of a 5-tuple that specifies the output format.
-The third element $X = \lambda x.x$ is a placeholder used to distinguish the data structure from the standard input, also existing for backwards portatiblity in case when more options are added in the future.
+The third element $X = \lambda x.x$ is a placeholder used to distinguish the data structure from the standard input, also existing for backward portability in the case when more options are added in the future.

 ### Applying Compilation Options
-On the terminal, the compilation options shown before can be applied as follows.
+The compilation options shown before can be used in the terminal as follows.

 To compile C to an ELVM assembly listing `a.s`:
 ```sh